Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Written by the AXA Schengen team

-Last update: 20/08/2025
+Last update: 01/05/2026

 Can we still travel freely within the Schengen Area?

-While the Schengen area is by definition a zone of free movement of people between member States, Schengen countries are increasingly choosing to reintroduce internal border control.
 What motivated this decision?
 How long will these controls be maintained?
 The AXA Team examines the situation and brings you some answers.

-How can Schengen countries reintroduce border control?
+When can Schengen countries reintroduce border control?

 This prerogative of the member States cannot be disputed by any European authority or other State.
-However, when border control is re-established, the country in question must simultaneously notify the European Parliament, the European Council, the European Commission, and all the Schengen countries.
+However, when border control is re-established, the country in question must notify simultaneously the European Parliament, the European Council, the European Commission, and all the Schengen countries.

 4 situations in which internal border control can be reintroduced

-Reintroduction of internal border control can occur in the following circumstances:
+The reintroduction of internal border control can occur in the following circumstances:

 1. Incidents or threats in connection with terrorism or organised crime.